School of Management

 Despite their busy workloads, School of Management students have just about every interest you can imagine and are involved in an amazing array of activities.
 Whether you're interested in entrepreneurship, Wall Street, economic policy, human resources, or accounting, chances are there's an organization or club that provides the perfect opportunity for you to learn more, share your knowledge, make friends, have fun, and make a difference.
 The School is home to 13 clubs and organizations.
 Learn more >

 Business is global.
 Learning to interact with people from different cultures is a necessity, and that’s why Marist offers a wide array of study-abroad options.
 Undergraduates can spend a semester or a full year in one of 30 foreign countries.
-Students can also take core curriculum classes at the College’s branch campus in Florence, Italy.
+Students can also take core curriculum classes at the College’s campus in Florence, Italy.

 Internships are of most importance for students of the School of Management.
 Prospective employers, master's degree programs, and doctoral programs place great value on whether students have gained “real world” experience during their undergraduate years, which is why our School of Management works tirelessly to pair its students with the internships suited best for their career path.